seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 }
 ```

-### Autosuggest props
+#### Autosuggest props

 If your component wraps Braid's `Autosuggest` component, then you need to derive its props in a
 slightly different way.
 This is because `Autosuggest` is a generic component, so just using `ComponentProps<typeof Autosuggest>` will
-get you the prop typeinstantiated with the type `unknown`, effectively allowing any value to be
+get you the prop type instantiated with the type `unknown`, effectively allowing any value to be
 passed into the `Autosuggest` :

 ```tsx